 (in particular for photographers), workspaces and soft drinks.

-assistance with the rider interviews.
+assistance with questions and the rider interviews.
 Please allow enough time for the

 personnel to make the necessary arrangements.
 The warm-up area is open to the